bparch/bp-todo-core/README.md

 -   MongooseJS (to connect and interact with MongoDB server)

-## Deployment
--   Deployment for BP TODO Core app is now completely automated.
--   Each push to GIT repo will trigger an image build on DuckerHub.
--   Each change in DuckerHub image will trigger new container build on OpenShift server.

 ## Hosting

 -   GitHub: <https://github.com/bparch/bp-todo-core>
 -   DockerHub: <https://hub.docker.com/r/setry14/bp-todo-core/>
 -   MongoDB: <https://cloud.mongodb.com/v2/59020686df9db163054584cb#clusters>
 -   OpenShift: <https://console.starter-us-west-1.openshift.com/console/project/bp-todo-core/overview>

+## Deployment to OpenShift

+-   Each push to GIT repo will trigger an auto-build of the image on DuckerHub.
+-   Goto Openshift project console, then Applications > Deployments > bp-todo-core > Deploy.
+This will build and serve latest image.

-## Installation
+## Installation Locally

 Follow these steps to install this app:
 -   Clone this repo from GIT